Ayms/bitcoin-transactions/README.md

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee= amount=(optional)`

-where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer like https://blockchain.info before block 491407 (same transaction id, same address, same amount, same index) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address
+where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer like https://blockchain.info before block 491407 (<b>same transaction id, same address, same amount, same index</b>) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address

-and addr can be a bitcoin address too that will be converted into a bitcoin gold address as you will see in the output of the command
+and addr can be a bitcoin address too that will be converted into a BCH, BTG or BCD address as you will see in the output of the command

 You can convert before if you like the prevaddr and addr from a bitcoin core one to a bitcoin gold one but this is of no use, the create command will work with the original bitcoin addresses